-For instance, 51% of customers are more likely to stay loyal to businesses that offer timely personalised suggestions and updates as part of their customer experience.
+For instance, 51% of customers are more likely to stay loyal to businesses that offer timely personalized suggestions and updates as part of their customer experience.

 Consistently offering this kind of approach is also proven to attract new customers too: 65% of customers say they find great experiences to be more influential than advertising.

 It’s why offering a seamless customer experience is the best way to set yourself apart from your competitors too.

 As such, it’s a huge part of the customer experience as it compromises the actions a customer takes before, during, and after their purchase.

 Nevertheless, to understand how a seamless customer experience will look, it’s worth developing an understanding of the customer journey’s basic stages.

-If each step is positively achieved with no setbacks or problems, a business can be assured that they’re offering a seamless customer experience.
+If each step is positively achieved with no setbacks or problems, a business can be assured that they’re offering a seamless experience.

-Notice how the business meets or exceeds the customer’s needs and expectations at each step of the journey, leading to a seamless customer experience that results in customer satisfaction, loyalty, and advocacy.
+Notice how the business meets or exceeds the customer’s needs and expectations at each step of the journey creating an experience that results in customer satisfaction, loyalty, and advocacy.

 1. The customer browses social media.

 2. The customer sees a t-shirt advertised by a company.